My Mount Fuji + Hakone Experience

 After that, we went to a visitor’s center to learn more about Mount Fuji.
 It’s the same height as Mount Cook in New Zealand.
 Pretty cool to say that I’ve been in the presence of both!

-Because of the time of year that I went, and the inevitable snow, we weren’t able to go to the highest base/viewing point.
+Because of the time of year that I went to Japan, and the inevitable snow, we weren’t able to go to the highest base/viewing point.
 The first base was pretty disappointing, but I still got a somewhat-artsy-shot of the winter sun beginning to make its descent out of it.

 View of Mount Fuji from the first base on a cloudy day